semgrep/semgrep-docs/docs/notifications.md

 semgrep:
   image: returntocorp/semgrep-agent:v1
   script:
-    # DEPLOYMENT_ID and SEMGREP_APP_TOKEN can both me obtained from semgrep.dev/manage/settings.
+    # DEPLOYMENT_ID and SEMGREP_APP_TOKEN can both be obtained from semgrep.dev/manage/settings.
     # The SEMGREP_APP_TOKEN should be treated like a secret and not hard-coded into your code.
     - semgrep-agent --publish-deployment $DEPLOYMENT_ID --publish-token $SEMGREP_APP_TOKEN
   rules: